skykeeper0/ReactD-starter-kit/README.md

 This is only a temporary solution.
 My goal is a hot reload combination of webpack and express.

 P1: working on online mongodata base
-    Create an online mongoose database //
+    Create an online mongoose database
-    Create an login page // index.html
+    Create an login page: index.html
     Set up file system:
         client
-            public  //bundle.js + index.html - the one that get display
+            public: bundle.js + index.html - the one that get display
-            src  //index.js  Main js that bind React component components // react components app.js...
+            src: index.js  Main js that bind React component
+               components: react components app.js...
         server
-            controller // controllers, middleware for the server models // database models
+            controller: controllers, middleware for the server
+            models: database models
-            dbConnection // where you set the dbConnection server.js  // server file
+            dbConnection: where you set the dbConnection
+            server.js: server file

-    Create a server at port 3000 with listen //
+    Create a server at port 3000 with listen
-    Set up an server that accept post request and response json data // Run the server to test //
+    Set up an server that accept post request and response json data Run the server to test
-    Send post request with login and password, the server response json data //
+    Send post request with login and password, the server response json data

-    Write test for it ? //
+    Write test for it ?

 P2: Initial setup
     Create controller for the user